East Tyrol – General Information

 Within the park area, there’s a small mountain coaster (Fun Alpin Osttirol) and an educational hiking trail.
 At the end of your visit, you can relax and enjoy the local Bärenwirt restaurant.

-Essential Additional Information for Visiting
+Essential Additional Information for Your Visit

-Operating Hours: April 21 to November 2:
+Operating Hours: April 21 to November 2.

 - Daily from 9:00 AM to 6:00 PM.
 From late September, from 10:00 AM.